risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-user.md

 Use the `CREATE USER` command to create a new user account in RisingWave.

-## Syntax
+## Syntax for creating a new user

 ```sql
 CREATE USER user_name [ [ WITH ] system_permission [ ... ]['PASSWORD' { password | NULL }] ];
 ```

 If you do not want password authentication for the user, omit the PASSWORD option.

-## System permissions
+Below are the options for system permissions.

 | Option | Description           |
 | --------- | --------------------- |